 21 easy ways to save more money

-How much money did you save last year?
-If your answer is ‘not much’, then it might be a good opportunity to get started in 2020.
+How much money have you saved recently?
+If your answer is ‘not much’, then it might be a good opportunity to get started.
 If your answer is ‘a lot’, then you have the Guru’s blessing to continue on the path to financial enlightenment.

 1. Cut your gas and electric bills

 First things first, take a look at your energy bills and see if they have been going up or down.
 If you’ve noticed them creeping up, it’s time to make a change.

 The most direct way to do this is switching energy providers to see how much you can save.
 It’s worth shopping around like any other product to find out the best rate you can get.
 Do your research online and see how much money you can save.

 In addition, make sure you’re starting to cut back at home too.
 Whether it’s turning unused appliances off, turning the heating down or bleeding your radiators, there is plenty you can be doing to save money on energy.

 Unlike energy, you can’t switch to another supplier to save, but you can change the way you’re billed for it.

 You might either be charged based on the size and value of your home or literally by how much water you use through a water meter.
 It’s generally understood that getting a water meter is preferable, but only if the value of your house outweighs the people living in it.